Getting Ahead in Construction Today

 Flexibility is also crucial.
 Contractors willing to take jobs they would have previously passed over will see their possibilities multiply.
 For example, being willing to travel, or do a smaller repair or renovation; crossing over into commercial work, or adding to your repertoire by expanding into something like the Inspection Business.
 Hunt down ongoing maintenance jobs for commercial and bank owned properties.
 Offer Green services to set you apart from the pack.
 Do what it takes to re-evaluate your options and capitalize on them.

 If you have always been an employee but find yourself laid off, you can still work as an independent contractor.
 If you're not licensed as a contractor, you can get your license or choose to work as a handyman (good handymen can get tons of referrals just by consistently doing good quality honest work for fair prices).
-If getting licensed is what you're after, get a good
+If getting licensed is what you're after, get a good study guide tailored to the exam you'll be taking.

 Go with your strength whether it's roofing, plumbing, painting or another specialty.
 Educate yourself about the basics of business and get some solid business cards and brochures made up.
 Make a simple website that details your skills and any licenses you have, include pictures of your work whenever possible.
 If you don't know the first thing about business start with a simple manual such as How to Succeed With Your Own Construction Business.